The application forms set out details on how the premises is proposed to operate, this is called the operating schedule.

 Make sure that if you are licensing outside areas a full description of the area including what activities you wish to take place outside.

 The licensable activities to be carried out (please tick whether each activity is to take place on or off the premises or both).
 If you want to provide licensable activities in the pub garden you will need to make sure you have ticked for off the premises or both.

 - Plays – if the premises licence is for a one off event, you would put the play title here.
 Otherwise you would state, for example, whether the plays are for children only, a mixed audience, for an amateur dramatics association, and so on.

 - Film Exhibitions – if a cinema, you may say here how many screens you have.
-You may describe the type of films you intend to show, e.g. art films, mixed films for all age ranges, and so on.
-Indoor Sporting Events – describe the type of sports you intend to provide.
+You may describe the type of films you intend to show such as art films, mixed films for all age ranges.
+Indoor sporting events – describe the type of sports you intend to provide.

 - Boxing and Wrestling Entertainments – the category of fights you may wish to provide, whether they will be professional or amateur and so on.